dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 #### Adding a domain

-If you were purchasing a new domain, or transferring a domain in from another provider, like GoDaddy, you'd choose this.
+If you were [purchasing a new domain](/articles/adding-domain/#registering-a-new-domain), or [transferring a domain](/articles/adding-domain/#transferring-a-domain-into-dnsimple) in from another provider, like GoDaddy, you'd choose this.
 You're not transferring a domain in from ClickFunnels, because they use DNSimple as their registrar already.
 You're moving your domain from ClickFunnels's DNSimple account into your DNSimple account.

 #### Requesting an SSL certificate

-If you need to purchase a certificate right away, choose this option.
+If you need to [purchase a certificate](/articles/getting-started-ssl-certificates/) right away, choose this option.
 ClickFunnels includes a certificate with their services to secure your site.
 We talk about this more in ["What are certificates?"](#what-are-certificates-?).

 #### Exploring the API

 The API is a great resource for those with technical backgrounds to take advantage of automation.
-If you want to learn more, you'll find several links to articles explaining the API at the end of this article.
+If you want to learn more, check out our [API documentation](/articles/api-documentation/).

 ## Step 4: Understanding the domain homepage